 Chunks of Ponderosa Pine bark scattered the ground. known to be a heavy wood, its bark has distinctive broad plates mapped with black crevices.
 They can grow to towering heights; a 268 foot tall Ponderosa was measured with a laser in Oregon in 2011.
 It’s a bewitching sight to look across a forest of Ponderosa Pines as the sun lowers lighting their trunks in a red-orange glow.
 I kept a piece to inspire a future art project.

-Another rutted road bounced us around in the Jeep, we got on to Colockum Road and further up over Colockum Pass, an area Bruce hadn’t explored before and I doubt many vehicles would be able to reach.
-We drove by hundreds of trees with their lower branches lopped off (to slow down natural wildfires in summer).
-Out of control wildfires are obviously an issue but what many people don’t realise is that the natural fires benefit the forests; they burn off years of fallen branches littering the forest floor, thin out the straggly thin trees which make the forest too dense and the resulting ash is a nutrient for the soil.
-Further along Colockum, the area opened in to a beautiful pasture, the amount of cowpats evidence that this was a great grazing area for the locally owned cows which roam here.
-We parked up for a perfect picnic lunch.
+Another rutted trail bounced the Jeep.
+On to Colockum Road, up over Colockum Pass, an area Bruce hadn’t explored and I doubt many vehicles could reach.
+Trees with their lower branches lopped to slow down wildfires.
+Unmanageable fires obviously an issue but natural fires benefit the forests; burning off years of fallen branches littering the forest floor and thinning the straggly young trees which make the forest too dense; the resulting ash a nutrient for the soil.
+Further along Colockum it opened to pasture, cowpats evidence that this was a great grazing area for domestic roaming cows.
+A perfect spot for a picnic lunch.

-Bruce has customised his Jeep to allow for better storage and access to his camping gear.
-He’s built in slide out drawers, a slide out chopping board and a secure area to strap in the cool box.
-We unloaded the scope, prepared sandwiches and sat among cowpats contentedly watching birds flitting between trees.
+Bruce has customised his Jeep; better storage and access to his camping gear.
+He’s built slide out drawers and chopping board a flat area to strap in the cool box.
+We unloaded the scope, made sandwiches and sat among cowpats contentedly watched the birds.
 Leaving our idyllic spot we passed a carved granite marker for the site of the Halfway Station on the immigrant route dated 1887.
-Imagine trying to pass these roads on mules and horses, dragging wagons and covered caravans when rain would churn mud and keep rocks hidden.
-Current notices show hunters the difference between Wolves (protected) and Coyotes (fair game).
-Further along the road I was given cause to stoop to examine two long turds (two nights camping and I think I’m a tracker) which Bruce convinced me could be wolf or coyote.
-Fascinated by the proximity of the exotic (we don’t get coyotes in the UK) I picked up a turd to reveal a beetle which scuttled away.
+Imagine riding these roads on mules, dragging wagons and covered caravans when rain would churn mud and hide rocks.
+Notices show hunters the difference between Wolves (protected) and Coyotes (fair game).
+I stooped to examine two long turds (2 nights camping and I think I’m a tracker) which Bruce convinced me could be wolf or coyote.
+Fascinated by the proximity of the exotic (we don’t get coyotes in the UK) I picked up a turd, a beetle scuttled away.
 Taking a photo which Bruce later showed to a friend who can identify this stuff.
 I’d picked up dog shit.

-We started to wind our way back to Seattle, camping trip over but a scenic route back.
-We followed the Columbia River, driving through Wenatchee, stopping off in Cashmere for a BBQ lunch, putting on our masks for the first time in a few days to go inside to order and then eat outside at picnic benches.
-So much food we saved half of it for Dave’s dinner.
-We drove on through the fake Swiss town Leavenworth with its alpine styled buildings… cars crammed the parking spaces, it was crowded despite the virus.
-On to Stephen’s Pass with a stop to look over the beautiful Tumwater Canyon then a straight route back to Seattle.
+Camping trip over but a scenic route back to Seattle.
+We followed the Columbia River, driving through Wenatchee, stopping off in Cashmere for a BBQ lunch, masks on for the first time in a few days to go inside to order…eating outside at picnic benches, saving half for Dave’s dinner.
+Through the fake Swiss town Leavenworth with its alpine styled buildings… cars crammed the parking spaces, crowded despite the virus.
+On to Stephen’s Pass with a stop to look over Tumwater Canyon then a straight route back.